nicklev/BeatAssessment/README.md

 2. Add more threads so that requests execute in parallel.
 3. Use another sorting algorithm.

+### Monitoring

-Regarding monitoring we could use:
+For monitoring we could use:

 1. Code instrumentation and send the metrics to a monitoring tool like Prometheus.
 2. Use a log extractor like Fluentd to extract the logs.

+### Deployment

+For deployment I would use a private image repository.